pull out shelves rolling shelving sliding shelf

 Arizona residents

-Materials Construction Economy shelf
+Materials Construction Economy shelf NewLine shelf

 quality pull out shelf construction kitchen organizing sliding shelf

-Premium Pull out shelf materials
+Premium Pull out shelf material

-bottom of pull out shelf is 1/4" MDF with a white vinyl laminate
+• bottom of pull out shelf is 1/4" MDF with a white vinyl laminate

-Steel "L" brackets specifically designed for sliding shelf use
+• Steel "L" brackets specifically designed for sliding shelf use

-Grass plastic door protectors to help prevent damage to cabinet doors when opening pull out shelves
+• Grass plastic door protectors to help prevent damage to cabinet doors when opening pull out shelves

-9 Ply Baltic Birch
+9 Ply Baltic Birch B/B

 1/4" MDF Vinyl Coated Bottom

-No particle board here.
-The bottom of our slide out kitchen shelves is 1/4" MDF or Medium Density Fiberboard.
-MDF is both stronger and more stable than less expensive particle board.
-The vinyl covering is textured to provide a grip to keep your items from sliding on it.
+• No particle board here.
+The bottom of our slide out kitchen shelves is 1/4" MDF (Medium Density Fiberboard).
+MDF is both stronger and more stable than the less expensive particle board.
+The white covering is textured to provide a grip to keep your items from sliding on it.
 It is also more durable than a cold rolled melamine.
 Sliding shelves over 24" wide are reinforced with a 3/8" strip glued and nailed under the MDF bottom.
 This 1/4" material that we use for our pull out shelf bottoms is strong enough to hold your heaviest items without being so heavy as to limit the shelf's capacity.
-Some companies use a 1/2"Melamine (paper over particle board) for the bottoms and then claim it is superior to the 1/4" MDF.
-The truth is they rely on this bottom for mounting the drawers slides and simply trim the pull out shelf out with Baltic Birch fronts and sides.
-All they do is take away from the strength of the birch and add five pounds or so to the weight of the shelf, thereby reducing it's capacity.
+We refuse to use a 1/2" for the bottoms like some pull-out shelf companies do.
+While the heavier shelf may feel more solid due to the extra weight the truth is it is just heavier and this extra weight is reducing the shelf capacity.
+Some shelves rely on this bottom for all of the shelf's strength. as the shelf design is not sufficient enough to provide the support needed.
+On those shelves the wood sidewalls are not actually part of the shelf structure.
+That is why some companies feel comfortable providing a shelf with half of the material removed for a sliding dovetail joint.
+There is no concern about the weakening of the sides or fronts and backs as they are really just for mounting the drawers slides and holding items in the shelves.
+They are simply trimming the pull out shelf out with the Baltic Birch fronts and sides and the best part of the shelf is not providing the strength or structure.

 Steel "L" brackets

-The steel brackets that we use for the standard full shelf installation of our pull out shelves are not some skimpy L brackets that are designed for some other purpose like the ones that some other sliding shelf companies use.
+• The steel brackets that we use for the standard full shelf installation of our pull out shelves are not some skimpy L brackets that are designed for some other purpose like the ones that some other sliding shelf companies use.
 These brackets are heavy gauge steel that measure 2 1/2" wide by 2 1/2" tall with a base that is 2 1/2" wide and 2 1/2" long.
 These brackets were made for pull out shelves and thanks to a second higher set of mounting holes they can be used with full extension slides as well.
 You can even use the second set of hole to lift the pull out shelf above a lip on the front of the cabinet that is common in RV use as well as manufactured housing.
 Or mount them upside down and create a pencil drawer under a desk top or if used with a flat economy shelf they work great for keyboard trays and printers.

 Grass door protectors

-Pull Out Shelf Construction
+Premium Pull Out Shelf Construction

 The quality of material used in making kitchen cabinet pull out shelves that slide is only half the battle.
 The construction technique is as important as the material used.
 We put as much thought into the construction of our sliding shelves as we did the material.